OmerRonen/epiTree/README.md

 ### SNP level analysis

-From the candidate interactions between imputed gene expression features, we can go back to the SNP level, to seach for interactions between SNPs that correspond to genes that were extracted from the previous step.
+From the candidate interactions between imputed gene expression features, we can go back to the SNP level, to seach for interactions between SNPs that correspond to genes extracted from the previous step.

 #### Extract SNP coordinates and subset Plink files

-The following R script uses the results from the previous step to extract for each gene that appears in an iRF interaction the respective coordinates (start/end location +/- 1K base pairs).
-It also includes the top 50 genes in terms of Gini importance.
-Then it extracts a list of all SNPs within those regions from the input Plink files.
+The following R script uses the results from the previous step to extract the coordinates of each gene (start/end location +/- 1K base pairs) that appears in an iRF interaction or in the top 50 genes in terms of Gini importance.
+BAsed on these coordinates, the script extracts a list of all SNPs within those regions from the input Plink files.
 As before, one has to specify the path of the plink files and PrediXcan database accordingly.

 `scripts/utilities_extractSNPsfromGenes.R`